Azeol/Mapper-ToF-with-VIO/README.md

 It probably wont work but ehhh if it works it works.
 Most of my work on the Nios II is based on what I did in my masters degree and with Quartus.
 Probably will try to put it on a drone if it works and if I find how to send data over the air to my PC.
 This project is mainly to familiarize myself with Verilog/SystemVerilog, Quartus and FGPA overall and git.
-/!\ Note to self : remember to deactivate Memory integrity to enable Quartus USB-driver and let OpenCore open before and while opening the bit stream /!\
+/!\ Note to self : remember to deactivate Memory integrity to enable Quartus USB-driver and let OpenCore open before uploading the bit stream /!\

 ## Project objectives